Opcode reference

 get_global rD, name

-Read a global variable by name.
+Read a global variable (e.g. `print`) by name into a register.

 set_global name, rS